ImShadee/ImShadee/README.md

 ### Hi there 👋

-I'm an earthling descended from my mom /n
+I'm an earthling descended from my mom <br>
-The tech industry has Go-Pro /n
+The tech industry has Go-Pro <br>
 I'm No-Pro and .... hmmm ...
 I don't know, thanks for reading <3
 <!--
 **DokuSan00/DokuSan00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.